maroontress/StyleChecker/doc/rules/IneffectiveReadByte.md

 to read requested bytes when the end of the stream has not been reached.
 See the specifications of
 **[MemoryStream.Read Method](https://docs.microsoft.com/en-us/dotnet/api/system.io.memorystream.read?view=netcore-2.1#System_IO_MemoryStream_Read_System_Byte___System_Int32_System_Int32_)**
-in _.NET API Browser_, which is quoted as follows:
+in _.NET API Browser_, which are quoted as follows:

 > The `Read` method will return zero only if the end of the stream is
 > reached.
 In all other cases, `Read` always reads at least one byte from